AnyLogic

 [Visible if Maintenance location: Node]

-Node where the equipment will be sent during downtime.
+The node where the equipment will be sent during downtime.

 Local variable: T unit — the resource unit or a transporter